-Making PowerPoint and Internet Explorer applications collaborative using their Event Metadata and Instant Messaging as Web Services is useful in situations such as long distance education [2, 4] and web conferencing [6].
-This is also a good process of demonstrations of harnessing and leveraging of the power and richness of Web Services and Peer-to-Peer Grids computing.
+Making PowerPoint and Internet Explorer applications collaborative using their event Meta data and Instant Message as Web Services is useful in situations such as long distance education [2, 4] and web conferencing [6].
+This is also a good demonstration of harnessing and leveraging of the power and richness of Web Services and Peer-to-Peer Grids computing.